sanika79/Sentence-Transformers-and-Multi-task-Learning/README.md

 ## Task 2: Multi-Task Learning Expansion
 Expand the sentence transformer to handle a multi-task learning setting.

-Task A: Sentence Classification – Classify sentences into predefined classes (you can make these up).
+**Task A: Sentence Classification – Classify sentences into predefined classes (you can make these up).**

-Task B: [Choose another relevant NLP task such as Named Entity Recognition, Sentiment Analysis, etc.]
+**Task B: [Choose another relevant NLP task such as Named Entity Recognition, Sentiment Analysis, etc.]
 (you can make the labels up)
-Describe the changes made to the architecture to support multi-task learning.
+Describe the changes made to the architecture to support multi-task learning.**

+NER : To expand the existing model to handle Named Entity Recognition (NER), we need to modify the architecture to include a token classification head instead of a sentence classification head.
+In NER, the model needs to predict a label for each token in the input sentence.